open-pay/slate/source/index_EN.md

 }
 ```

-Returns the information of a charge generated in any moment, only by knowing the charge id.
+Returns the information of a charge generated at any moment, only by knowing the charge id.

 ###Request